-I am a PhD student at the Department of Communication Studies at the University of Michigan in Ann Arbor, USA.
-I am also involved with the Global Media Studies Initiative (GMSI) here at Michigan.
+I am a PhD student in the Department of Communication Studies at the University of Michigan, Ann Arbor, USA.
+I am also closely involved with the Global Media Studies Initiative (GMSI) here at Michigan.
 I am advised by Prof. Aswin Punathambekar.

 So far, I’ve attempted to answer this question by focusing on the circulation of various forms of political speech online and offline, and the implications of such circulation on the formation of new public cultures in South Asia.
-I’ve been particularly interested in cases that lie at the intersection of cultural politics, visual culture, and algorithmic media.
+I’ve been particularly interested in cases that lie at the intersection of cultural politics, state-citizen relations, and algorithmic media.